typestack/class-transformer/README.md

 // now album is Album object with a UnderWater object without `__type` property.
 ```

-Hint: The same applies for arrays with different sub types.
-Moreover you can specify `keepDiscriminatorProperty: true`
+Hint: The same applies for arrays with different sub-types.
+Moreover, you can specify `keepDiscriminatorProperty: true`
-in the options to keep the discriminator property also inside your resulting class.
+in the options to also keep the discriminator property inside the resulting class.

 ## Exposing getters and method return values[⬆](#table-of-contents)

-You can expose what your getter or method return by setting a `@Expose()` decorator to those getters or methods:
+You can expose what your getter or method returns by adding an `@Expose()` decorator to those getters or methods:

 ```typescript
 import { Expose } from 'class-transformer';